komatsu5147/CleanCMB.jl/README.md

   - Same as [examples/ILCPipelineSOSAT.jl](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examples/ILCPipelineSOSAT.jl), but add simulated data of the [CCAT-prime](https://www.ccatobservatory.org) at 350, 410, and 850 GHz with specifications given in Table 1 of [Choi et al., JLTP, 199, 1089 (2020)](https://link.springer.com/article/10.1007/s10909-020-02428-z).

 - [examples/MILCAPipelineSOSATCCATp.jl](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examplesMILCAPipelineSOSATCCATp.jl)
-  - Same as [examples/MILCAPipelineSOSAT.jl](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examples/MILCAPipelineSOSAT.jl), but varies the dust temperature `Td` as the third foreground parameter, and use Gaussian priors for `βs`, `βd` and `Td`.
+  - Same as [examples/MILCAPipelineSOSAT.jl](https://github.com/komatsu5147/CleanCMB.jl/tree/master/examples/MILCAPipelineSOSAT.jl), but vary the dust temperature `Td` as the third foreground parameter, and use Gaussian priors for `βs`, `βd` and `Td`.
-  - Add simulated data of the [CCAT-prime](https://www.ccatobservatory.org) at 350, 410, and 850 GHz with specifications given in Table 1 of [Choi et al., JLTP, 199, 1089 (2020)](https://link.springer.com/article/10.1007/s10909-020-02428-z).
+  - Also add simulated data of the [CCAT-prime](https://www.ccatobservatory.org) at 350, 410, and 850 GHz with specifications given in Table 1 of [Choi et al., JLTP, 199, 1089 (2020)](https://link.springer.com/article/10.1007/s10909-020-02428-z).

 ### Splitting Pipelines
 The above codes do everything in one go.
 However, sometimes it is convenient to split the processes.
 For example, we do not have to re-generate maps and their covariance matrices everytime we make a small modification to the rest of the pipeline.